tippenein/brdyorn.com/posts/2016-08-06-upgrading-servant-client-from-zero-four.md

 [this](https://github.com/haskell-servant/servant/issues/467) and
 [this](https://github.com/haskell-servant/servant/issues/434)) but I prefer to write this explicitly and forego all the changes that might happen in servant.

+The next compiler error says something about an expected Manager argument to one of our bound client functions.

 ### Http manager